tak-bro/aicommit2/README.md

 This CLI tool runs `git diff` to grab all your latest code changes, sends them to configured AI, then returns the AI generated commit message.

 > If the diff becomes too large, AI will not function properly.
-If you encounter an error saying the message is too long or it's not a valid commit message, try reducing the commit unit.
+If you encounter an error saying the message is too long or it's not a valid commit message, **try reducing the commit unit**.

 ## Usage